EvelynWangai/RSA-Encryption-Decryption/README.md

 original message.
 Since the cipher is a list of integers, the description script must have some way of reading the cipher one element at a time (e.g. by separating the numbers with commas (33,66,77,88))

+I have uploaded both the encryption and decryption scripts.